black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-Algorithmic-Thinking-by-Building-a-Number-Sorter/README.md

 In this project, you will be building a number sorter.
 The HTML and CSS have been provided for you.
 Feel free to explore them.

 When you are ready, declare a sortButton variable and assign it the value of .getElementById() with the argument "sort".

+# Step 2
+To prepare your project's logic, use const and arrow syntax to declare a sortInputArray function.
+It should take a single event parameter.